pancernik1/WujaWagen-Gokart-/README.md

 ### Drawing
 ![AxleMount_td.png](https://github.com/pancernik1/WujaWagen-Gokart-/blob/CAD/Media/Drawings/AxleMount_td.png)
 ### Description
 The axle mount consists of a bearing mounted to a flat piece of metal.
-It's task is to mount the rear axle to the frame , to accomplish this two are bolted onto the frame.
+Its task is to mount the rear axle to the frame , to accomplish this two are bolted onto the frame.

 ## 2.2 - Brake/Sprocket Mount
 ### Drawing